kubernetes/enhancements/keps/sig-auth/3926-handling-undecryptable-resources/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

+If the API server is unavailable, no DELETE requests can be processed (including unsafe deletes).
+This is standard Kubernetes behavior.

+If etcd is unavailable, DELETE requests fail with storage errors, including the unsafe delete feature.

 ###### What are other known failure modes?

 <!--